 For a number of years, Welcome Bay residents have expressed their desire for a supermarket in the area.
 However, privately-owned land supply suitable for a supermarket is very limited in Welcome Bay.
 Therefore, we have considered the possible use of council-owned land – a public reserve, park or open space – for the development of a supermarket.

-Council undertook a strategic assessment into the potential development of Council-owned land in Welcome Bay, which was presented to Councillors at the Community & Culture Committee Meeting on 14 March 2017.
+The findings of a strategic assessment were presented to the mayor and councillors at the Community & Culture Committee meeting on 14 March 2017.

-Three sites were initially identified as being feasible in terms of size and location for a supermarket development – Waipuna Park, Waitaha Reserve and Owens Park.
-However, at the Community & Culture meeting on 11 July, Councillors agreed to progress with Waitaha Reserve and Owens Park, while Waipuna Park would be removed from further consideration.
+Three council-owned sites were initially identified as being feasible in terms of size and location for a supermarket development – Waipuna Park, Waitaha Reserve and Owens Park.
+However, the mayor and councillors agreed to progress with Waitaha Reserve and Owens Park, while Waipuna Park would be removed from further consideration.

-The Welcome Bay community were encouraged to have their say on whether they supported the potential supermarket development on Council-owned land between 10 April and 2 June.
+The Welcome Bay community were encouraged to have their say on whether they supported the potential supermarket development on council-owned land between 10 April and 2 June 2017.

-Additional public engagement and consultation will occur, should elected members wish to pursue the investigation further.
+Additional public engagement and consultation will occur, should the mayor and councillors wish to pursue the project further.

 At this stage, no decision has been made to build a supermarket on council-owned land.